CatalinCaldararu/selenium-upload-txt-articles-to-wordpress/README.md

 # Wordpress Post Creator from TXT using Selenium Automation

 ## Description:
-Script to easily upload multiple Txt files as articles to your Wordpress Blog.
+Script to easily upload multiple TXT files as articles to your Wordpress Blog.

 ## Setup:
 In order to create and run this project I used: